Corrective Diffusion Language Models: Code Revision Benchmark (CRB)

 \subsection{Corruption Types}

-CRB includes three categories of token-level corruption: \begin{itemize} \item \textbf{Operator substitutions}.
-An operator token is replaced using a predefined set $\mathcal{O} = \{+,-,*,/, \%, <, >, <=, >=, ==, !=\}$.
-These substitutions typically alter program logic or control flow. \item \textbf{Identifier substitutions}.
+As shown in Figure~\ref{fig:crb-pipeline}, CRB includes three categories of token-level corruption: \begin{itemize} \item \textbf{Operator substitutions}.
+An operator token is replaced using a predefined set $\mathcal{O} = \{+,-,*,/, \%, <, >, <=, >=, ==, !=\}$. \item \textbf{Identifier substitutions}.
 A token belonging to the identifier class is replaced with another identifier that appears within the same scope of the program.
 This class includes variable names, function names, and language-defined identifiers such as \texttt{True} or \texttt{False}.
 Such substitutions often induce subtle semantic inconsistencies. \item \textbf{Literal substitutions}.
 Numeric or boolean literals are replaced with others of the same type, introducing incorrect boundary conditions or erroneous behaviors. \end{itemize}